Facebook, Twitter face British fines if fail on harmful content

 Governments are wrestling over measures to better control illegal or dangerous content on social media, with the European Union set to unveil its own package on Tuesday.

-Britain’s new rules, which will be introduced in legislation next year, could lead to sites which break the rules being blocked and senior managers held liable for content.
+Britain’s measures, which will be introduced in legislation next year, could lead to blocking sites that break the rules.

+Dowden said criminal sanctions for directors remained an option that could be enacted through secondary legislation if companies did not take the new rules seriously.

+“These measures make this the toughest and most comprehensive online safety regime, and they will have a clear and immediate effect,” he told lawmakers on Tuesday.

 SAFETY FIRST

-“The safety of our online communities - our users and our creators - is our top priority, and so we haven’t waited for legislation to act,” said Ben McOwen Wilson, managing director of Google’s YouTube UK.

-“We have worked with industry, community groups and the Government to tackle harmful content.”
+Facebook said it had long called for government and industry to work together on the “complex challenge” of protecting people from harm without undermining freedom of expression.

+“We already have strict policies against harmful content on our platforms, but regulations are needed so that private companies aren’t making so many important decisions alone,” said Rebecca Stimson, the head of UK public policy.

-Fast growing video-sharing platform TikTok, owned by China’s Bytedance, said it was looking forward to reviewing the proposals and working with the government to continue to strengthen online safety.
+Fast growing video-sharing platform TikTok, owned by China’s Bytedance, said it was looking forward to working with the government to continue to strengthen online safety.

 British media regulator Ofcom will be given the power to fine companies up to 18 million pounds ($24 million) or 10% of global turnover, whichever is higher, for breaking the rules.